1. Introduction

 This approach allows single-valued properties to become list-valued in the

-future without breaking code that relies on calling get()
+future without breaking code that relies on calling get() and/or set() for those properties.

 -